-- Folder: Thermo-Calc
+- Folder: Property models>General

-- File name: T_10_Phase_Transition.tcu
+- File name: PM_G_01_Phase_Transition.tcu

 - This example is included in the tutorial on our website and YouTube channel.
 Also see the video introduction to this feature.

 Histogram plot

 Probability plot

 Experienced users can also create custom property models for use with the Property Model Calculator.